Taiwan leader says island will not bow to China - RFI

 She has also made offers for talks with Beijing that have been rejected.

+During Sunday's speech, Tsai reiterated her call for Beijing "to engage in dialogue on the basis of parity" and said she supported maintaining the current status quo between the two neighbours.

-But she warned what happens to Taiwan would have major regional and global implications.
+But she warned what happens to Taiwan would have major regional and global repercussions.

 "Every step we take will influence our world's future direction, and our world's future direction will likewise affect the future of Taiwan itself," she said.